CS2103JUN2017-T2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 1. Download the `SampleData.xml` file from [GitHub repository](https://github.com/CS2103JUN2017-T2/main/blob/master/src/test/data/ManualTesting/SampleData.xml).
 1. Start MultiTasky using the `.jar` file.
 1. Load the sample data by entering the command `open <filepath to SampleData.xml>`.
-About 50 sample entries should be loaded to the GUI panel.
+About 50 sample data should be loaded to the GUI panel.

 ## Test Cases
 ### Basic Features
 1. **Add a floating task**
    `add run dishwasher tag housework`
-   Scroll down the Floating Tasks GUI panel to ensure the entry is added successfully.
+   Scroll along the floating task GUI panel to ensure the entry is added successfully.

 1. **Edit a floating task's name**
    `edit dishwasher name buy dishwasher first`

-   Scroll down the Floating Tasks list on the GUI to ensure the entry is edited successfully.
+1. **Using keywords as names**
+   The words "event", "deadline", and "float" have special meaning to MultiTasky.
+To enter them as part of the name of entries, escape-word is necessary.
+As an example, to delete the event named "Homecoming event" in the sample data, try
+   `delete \event`
+   The event should be successfully deleted.

 1. **Moving an entry to and from archive**
    ```
    complete deadline 1